 Once the other party has admitted liability, we can often arrange an interim compensation payment to be made, before a final settlement is reached.
 This can be vital in helping you fund your rehabilitation safely and securely.

-Is there a time limit to making a claim?
+Is there a time limit to making a medical negligence claim?

 We would always recommend that you contact us as early as possible, to allow us to begin work on your claim while information is still fresh.
 In certain cases, however, the effects of negligent treatment can take months, or even years, to become fully apparent.